altruios/namshubettulpa/public/namshubettuple/the-great-awakening.md

 'AD::If I cared about making money, or if any of my friends did' ~No, she decided - up the stairs~
 'AD::onwards to the prize'
-~The stairs were majestic, made of the same red tile~ *She climbed them*
+*She climbed them*
 ~Upstairs was the sovereign's personal development environment~ ~Even most people at the gathering didn't know about this room~